oppia/oppia-web-developer-docs/Running-Tests.md

     bash scripts/test.sh
 ```

-This script takes various flags.
-For example, if you want to run a particular test, you can type, e.g.:
+This script accepts various flags.
+For example, to run a specific test module, you can type, e.g.:
 ```
     bash scripts/test.sh --test_target=core.controllers.editor_test
 ```

-For more information about these and other flags that can be passed to the test runner, please see the documentation at the top of the [test.sh](https://github.com/oppia/oppia/tree/master/scripts/test.sh) script.
+For more information about these and other flags, please see the documentation at the top of the [test.sh](https://github.com/oppia/oppia/tree/master/scripts/test.sh) script.

-A parameter `EXPECTED_TEST_COUNT` in `scripts/backend_tests.py` stores the total number of server side tests.
-After adding tests, you will need to update this parameter to reflect the new test count.
+The variable `EXPECTED_TEST_COUNT` in `scripts/backend_tests.py` stores the total number of Python tests.
+After adding tests, you'll need to update this variable to reflect the new test count.

 (Note: While the tests are running, you may see the word `ERROR` show up in the test logs.
 This does not necessarily mean that an error has occurred; it happens because some tests explicitly expect an error to be raised under particular circumstances.)